-X. If the transit agency PT services, obtain a copy of the PT contract and determine that the contract specifies the public transportation services to be provided; the monetary consideration obligated by the transit agency or governmental unit contracting for the service; the period covered by the contract (and that this period overlaps the entire, or a portion of, the period covered by the transit agency's NTD report); and is signed by representatives of both parties to the contract.
+X. If the Authority provides PT services, obtain a copy of the PT contract and determine that the contract specifies the public transportation services to be provided; the monetary consideration obligated by the Authority or governmental unit contracting for the service; the period covered by the contract (and that this period overlaps the entire, or a portion of, the period covered by the Authority's NTD report); and is signed by representatives of both parties to the contract.
 Interview the person responsible for retention of the executed contract, and determine that copies of the contracts are retained for three years.